 These Terry’s chocolate orange cupcakes with orange buttercream frosting are easy and so delicious!
 Not a professional baker?
 No problem, I’m a self-taught home baker too and trust me when I say these cupcakes are a dream to make!

 This is one of my favourite flavoured cupcake recipes and they make such an amazing orange chocolate dessert or sweet snack.
-Chocolate and orange is one of the best ever flavour combinations, and these chocolate orange cupcakes are the perfect treat for your taste buds.
+Chocolate and orange is one of the best ever flavour combinations, and these chocolate orange cupcakes are the perfect treat.

 These beautiful cupcakes are so indulgent, bursting with orange flavour and deliciously rich chocolate.
 The cupcake sponge itself is a moist chocolate orange cake, tasting just like Terry's chocolate orange in cake form.